lucax88x/PrimitiveObsession/README.md

 Yes, it's just a matter of a capitalized `S`.
 Hard to spot, isn't it?

 ## The illusory solution
 Why do you need to have configuration parameters, in the first place?
-Of course because we want the freedom to change them at runtime, presumably reading them from a configuration file:
+Of course because you want the freedom to change them at runtime, presumably reading them from a configuration file:

 ```csharp
 var connectionString = ConfigurationManager.AppSetting["myConnection"];